ikechukwukamalu8/MSc-Thesis-Gestational-Diabetes-ML/README.md

 ﻿# MSc Thesis: Impact of Data Splitting on Machine Learning Performance

-This repository contains the complete reproducible code for my MSc thesis in Biostatistics (Distinction), investigating how different train–test split ratios affect the performance, robustness, and generalization of machine learning models for gestational diabetes prediction.
+This repository contains the complete reproducible code for my MSc thesis in Biostatistics (High honor; CGPA: 4.00/4.00), investigating how different train–test split ratios affect the performance, robustness, and generalization of machine learning models for gestational diabetes prediction.

 ## Methods